 Every point is worth a penny when you're buying items in Tesco, but you can trade them in for discounts at a huge range of high street stores and brands, making them stretch even further.

-Every three months you'll receive vouchers based on the amount of points you've collected.
-You can either spend them in Tesco as they are, or use the codes on the vouchers to spend them with one of Tesco's Reward Partners instead - usually tripling your points value!
+Every three months you'll receive vouchers based on the number of points you've collected.
+You can either spend them in Tesco as they are or use the codes on the vouchers to spend them with one of Tesco's Reward Partners instead - usually tripling the value of your points!

 Best way to spend Clubcard points